FOOTBALL – THE BEAUTIFUL GAME – LIFETIMES OF SUPPORT

 In fact Everton were the original occupants of Anfield, moving out in 1892 when Liverpool A.F.C was formed and Goodison Park was built.
 (A.F.C for Association Football club – the formal name of the game.
 Hence the schoolboy abbreviation “Soccer”, as for “Rugger”, “Tenner” and so on).

 For me, Everton was all about Howard Kendall (later Manager), Colin Harvey (later Assistant Manager to Kendall), and Alan Ball (World Cup Winner).
-Kendall had caught the imagination when becoming the youngest ever to play in the FA Cup Final, at left-half for Preston North End who lost in 1964 2-3 to West Ham, winning it for the first time with Moore and Hurst in the side.
+Kendall had caught the imagination when becoming the youngest ever to play in the FA Cup Final, at left-half for Preston North End who lost in 1964 2-3 to West Ham, winning it for the first time with Bobby Moore and Geoff Hurst in the side.
 Everton’s 3-2 win against Sheffield Wednesday in the 1966 Final, shortly before England won the World Cup, was a brilliant match.

 As a smaller boy I was introduced to Liverpool’s Three Graces, viewed from the Mersey, sailing up river on the newly commissioned ss Empress of Britain from her final fitting out, ready to take on passengers for her maiden voyage to Montreal.
 Visiting (from London) distant cousins over the years, the view from the river became more and more familiar as we took Mersey Ferry rides for recreation.

 Liverpool was a rough old city in those days.
 Pub chucking out time was as scary as Glasgow, yet both cities have transformed into brilliant places to visit.
 In Liverpool, it started with music and football.
 The Beatles, Gerry and the Pacemakers, Cilla Black plus Bill Shankly’s Liverpool FC. ”They say that football is a matter of Life and Death.
 It is much more important than that,” said Shankly in his broad Scots accent, more than once.
-Another of his famous sayings concerned Tommy Smith who played seemingly for ever.
-“Smith was not born, he was quarried”.

 The two awful disasters at Heysel and Hillsborough have marked Liverpool for life.
 Just last month, another landmark court ruling impacted on the families of the 96 who died at Hillsborough.